ImIOImI/Terraform-Interfaces/README.md

     of the parent project except the interface module.
 Furthermore, by adding the interface module to a project it allows IDE autocomplete methods to work as intended and it ensures that the happy path is followed.

+This allows you to break up monolithic patterns into a much easier to sustain and more maintainable pattern.
+While this approach might not be especially useful for people that run Terraform locally, this approach is particularly useful in conjunction with [TACOS](https://itnext.io/spice-up-your-infrastructure-as-code-with-tacos-1a9c179e0783).
+With the interface approach we increase the complexity of deploys (by having many more environments with their own workspaces) but we can pawn off that complexity to automation.
+The trade off, imo, is a good one for engineers.